gboehl/dynare/doc/manual/source/the-model-file.rst

 	file as the only dates necessary for initialization are before that date.

+    .. option:: last_simulation_period = {INTEGER | DATE}

+	The observation number in the file or the date (see :ref:`dates <dates-members>`) at which the simulation (or the forecast) is ending.
+This option avoids to have to compute the maximum number of leads in the model.

     .. option:: last_obs = {INTEGER | DATE}

         The observaton number or the date (see